|

 are canal festivals, where traditional canal narrowboats gather

-the annual Castlefield Carnival, usually held in early August,
+annual Castlefield Carnival, usually held in early August, as

 Castlefield